laamaa/m8c/README.md

 m8c is a Linux client for Dirtywave M8 tracker's headless mode.
 It is intended for use with lower end systems like RPi zero.

 Please note that routing the headless M8 USB audio isn't in the scope of this program -- if this is needed, it can be achieved with tools like jackd, alsa\_in and alsa\_out for example.
+Check out the guide in file AUDIOGUIDE.md for some instructions on routing the audio.

 Many thanks to turbolent for the great Golang-based g0m8 application, which I used as reference on how the M8 serial protocol works.